Singularity invariants of plurisubharmonic functions and complex spaces: Some notations in pluripotential theory and commutative algebra:

-This number is an singularity invariant of $\varphi_1$, ..., $\varphi_n$.
-So, we can denote the mixed Monge-Amp\`{e}re mass of $\varphi_1$, ..., $\varphi_n$ in $PSH_{ 0 }$, the set of equivalence classes of plurisubharmonic functions on a neighbourhood of $0$:
+This number is a singularity invariant of $\varphi_1$, ..., $\varphi_n$.
+Therefore, the mixed Monge-Amp\`{e}re mass can be defined for elements in $PSH_{ 0 }$, the set of equivalence classes of plurisubharmonic functions near the origin: